gvwilson/sensibleadventures/bookster/bookster.md

 shallow angle.
 Instead of a floor, two walls, and a ceiling, the tunnel had a right-angle vee, one side lower than the other, with a matching vee overhead.
-When Erileine swung her legs over the side of the boat and let her father pull her forward, her boots slipped on the time-smooth stone and tried to slide into the crook of the lower vee.
+When Erileine swung her legs over the side of the boat, her boots slipped on the time-smooth stone and tried to slide into the crook of the lower vee.
+Her father pulled her forward, steadying her until she could steady herself.

 Vurt and Gaeston were already putting on their climbing harnesses by the light of their hand lamps.
 "Here," Vurt said, handing Erileine the harness that had been Mareille's.
 "It ought to be safe enough if you tighten it all the way."

-Razi coiled the rope and tossed it back into the bow.
-The *Presumption* drifted away slowly until the wind bellied her sails and Thomas put his weight to the rudder.
-He didn't wave goodbye; neither did the Avauntois.
+Razi was the last to debark.
+He took the rope from Gaeston, coiled it, and tossed it back into the bow.
+The *Presumption* drifted away slowly until the wind bellied her sails.
+"Go and see her," Razi urged one last time as Thomas put his weight to the rudder.
+The magician didn't even glance at him as the boat turned and flew away into the night.

-Gaeston spat on the tunnel floor.
+Gaeston watched it go with calculating eyes.
 "We can't let him have the stone.
 You know that, don't you?"

 Razi nodded.
 "I know."
 He looked at Laeuc and Vurt, who nodded in turn.